malcom-neo/UR10/README.md

 # UR10

 # To-do
-1. add flags to stop movement in eef_tracking when movement fail
-2. eef code to follow camera pose message
-3. failsafe for collision with box
+1. add calibrate for zed camera

 # aruco_pose_estimate
 Dependant on aruco_ros package.
 Will be nice to have some filter